petedejoy/documentation/v2/airflow/cli.md

 This will prompt you to select the organization, and confirms you are sure you want to deploy.
 Once you do that, it will bundle all but a few blacklisted files and push to the API, and then to S3

-If you want to log out of your account, simply enter:
+If you want to log out of your account:

 ```
 astro logout